-1-paragraph (5-6 sentences) summarizing and highlighting the action that occurred in pp 237-260, and 1-paragraph (5-6 sentences) reflecting on any connections you can make with Hà, her emotions, how she's changed, and/or another text you have read or even connect Hà and your own world (What if this Total- 4 long summaries & reflections was your life?).
+- 1. Write what theme stands out the most to you in this section.
+(Identity, Coming-of-Age, Language/Communication, or being an Outsider) - 2.
+Write a quote that stands out to you from this section and a note as to why you are choosing this quote.
+Does it make you wonder anything?
+Is it foreshadowing something to come?
+Does it represent characterization? - 3.
+Write a 1-paragraph SUMMARY (5-6 sentences) summarizing and highlighting the action that occurred in pp 1-69 in your own words.
+Think: If you had to tell a friend what happened without leaving out any important details. - 4.
+Write a 1-paragraph REFLECTION (5-6 sentences) reflecting on any connections you can make with Hà, her emotions, how she's changed, and/or another text you have read or even connect Hà and your own world (What if this was your life?).